 - Learn fundamental skills in historical analysis and interpretation.

-Soldiers & the Military Experience
+- Soldiers & the Military Experience

-These lesson plans help site users explore the wartime experiences of Mississippi soldiers and their families.
-They reveal men's frustrations with military discipline, hardships suffered by families with their men absent, and the gradual increase of dissent and desertion across the state.
+Lesson plans help students explore the wartime experiences of Mississippi soldiers and their families and military occupation during Reconstruction from a multitude of backgrounds including Native Americans, American citizens, African Americans, and immigrants.
+They reveal men's frustrations with military discipline, hardships suffered by families with men absent, and the gradual increase of dissent and desertion across the state.